Collaborative learning: Workplace

 Web technologies have been accelerating learner-centered personalized learning environments.
-This helps knowledge be constructed and shared, instead of just passed down by authorities and passively consumed or ignored.
-Technologies such as discussion threads, email or electronic bulletin boards by sharing personal knowledge and ideas do not let others refine individual ideas so we need more collaborative tools.
-Now these tools on Web 2.0 have been able to enhance collaborative learning like no other because it allows individuals to work together to generate, discuss and evaluate evolving ideas.
-These tools allow for them to find people that are like minded and collaborate with them effortlessly.
+This helps knowledge be constructed and shared, instead of passed down by authorities and passively consumed or ignored.
+Technologies such as discussion threads, email or electronic bulletin boards work by sharing personal knowledge and ideas and do not let others refine individual ideas which is why collaborative tools are needed.
+The tools on Web 2.0 have been able to enhance collaborative learning because they allow individuals to work together to generate, discuss and evaluate evolving ideas and find like-minded people they can collaborate with effortlessly.

 According to a collaborative learning study conducted by Lee & Bonk (2014), there are still many issues that are still being resolved when dealing with collaborative learning in a workplace.
 The goal was to examine corporate personnel, including learning managers and instructors, plus the tools that they use for collaboration.
 The researchers conducted an online survey to see what aspects of collaborative learning should be investigated, followed by an open discussion forum with 30 corporate personnel.
 The results showed that collaboration is becoming very necessary in workplaces and tools such as wikis are very commonly used.
 There is implication for a lot of future work, in order to have collaborative learning be highly effective in the workplace.
 Some of the unsolved problems they identified: